Our grants

 Arthritis Australia’s National Research Program is open to Australian researchers.
 Several types of research grants are available.

 Typically up to $25,000 per annum for short-term projects with well-defined aims, which can be achieved within a 12-month period.
 In some cases, grants-in-aid will address questions which complement established programs of research.
-Only new investigators and those undertaking allied health research are eligible for these grants, excluding physiotherapists unless they meet the criteria of a ‘New investigator’ (defined as within six years of receiving their PhD).
+Only new investigators and those undertaking allied health research are eligible for these grants, excluding physiotherapists unless they meet the criteria of a ‘New investigator’ (defined as within five years of receiving their PhD).
 Previous funding from Arthritis Australia and potential overlap with other sources of funding is taken into account.

-Larger amounts of funding (up to $50,000 per annum) for substantial projects which are generally undertaken by experienced researchers to generate important results on their own or to improve the likelihood of achieving government funding.
+Larger amounts of funding (up to $75,000 per annum) for substantial projects which are generally undertaken by experienced researchers to generate important results on their own or to improve the likelihood of achieving government funding.

 Up to $100,000, This grant is designed to give a rheumatologist who is about to or has completed advanced training in Rheumatology within the last two years an opportunity to undertake further clinical or research training overseas in an approved institution in any country.
 This fellowship is funded by the Australian Rheumatology Association Research Fund.